kaganemre/book-manager-webapi/README.md

 ![Scalar](https://img.shields.io/badge/API%20Docs-Scalar-6C47FF)
 ![License](https://img.shields.io/github/license/kaganemre/book-manager-webapi)

-After MediatR — which has almost become synonymous with the CQRS pattern — announced its transition to a commercial licence, the CQRS approach implemented with the Decorator Pattern (popularised by Milan Jovanović) stood out as a compelling free alternative.
+MediatR, which has almost become synonymous with the CQRS pattern, announced its transition to a commercial licence.
+After that, the CQRS approach implemented with the Decorator Pattern (popularised by Milan Jovanović) stood out as a compelling free alternative.
 Its flexible architecture, clear separation of responsibilities, and minimal dependencies particularly caught my attention.

 For this reason, in the Book Manager Web API project I developed using Clean Architecture on .NET 9, I implemented Milan Jovanović's CQRS + Decorator Pattern approach alongside ASP.NET Core Minimal API.